 For purposes of admission, international applicants are students in a nonimmigrant status who are not U.S. citizens or do not have approved and finalized U.S. permanent residence, refugee status or political asylum.
-International students usually need an F1 or J1 visa to study in the United States
+International students usually need an F1 or J1 visa to study in the United States.

-Learn more about international first-year admissions and requirements, including language proficiency - https://www.mines.edu/undergraduate-admissions/international-first-year-requirements/.
+Learn more about international first-year admissions and requirements, including language proficiency.

-Learn more about international transfer admissions and requirements, including language proficiency - https://www.mines.edu/undergraduate-admissions/international-transfer-requirements/.
+Learn more about international transfer admissions and requirements, including language proficiency.